Ronkahn21/grove/docs/design/topology.md

 This document defines the design for implementing topology-aware scheduling in the Grove operator.

-**Motivation for Grove**: Topology-aware scheduling is critical for Grove's multinode inference workloads because these applications require:
+**Motivation for Grove**: Topology-aware scheduling is critical for Grove's multinode inference workloads and more because these applications require:

 - **Network Locality**: High-bandwidth communication between prefill and decode workers benefits from proximity